WRITINGS / PUBLICATIONS

 MAINTENANCE

-Interview on subtraction with Mathilde Pellé is available as a free download from the Riot Éditions website.
+The interview is available and can be downloaded for free from the Riot Éditions website.

-> link to Riots Éditions website
+> link to the Riot Éditions website

 Capture-d’écran-2022-01-15-à-20.08.07